SimpleAnecdote/jekyll-test/_pages/faq/faq.md

 ## What's the difference between Business and Free accounts?

-With our Business account you have an access to the Admin Dashboard where you have more options to edit the card templates for your brand/business.
+With our Business account you have access to the Admin Dashboard where you have more options to edit the card templates for your brand/business.
 You also have access to card analytics, email signatures, Export to CRM, onboarding help and business support.
 Visit our [pricing page](/pricing) to learn more about the different plans.